-Join us for a free, interactive student webinar workshop drawing from the Museum's collection.
+Sign up your class for this free, interactive student webinar workshop series drawing from the Museum's collections.

 Discover diverse leaders within the women’s suffrage movement and the tactics they used to expand voting rights.
 Learn about how their racial and ethnic identities and class experiences shaped their political views and strategies.
 Looking back 100 years to the passage of the 19th amendment, students will explore the legacy and shortcomings of the movement for votes for women and learn about the importance of voting rights now.

 Students will join other students in a live Zoom session led by Museum Educators.
 Individuals or classes are invited.
 Teachers interested in registering their classes can do so.